TopChiller can design and manufacture all types of chillers for you

 - Water Cooled Condenser

-There are two individual cooling mediums (air or water) that can facilitate the transfer of the high heat.
+There are two individual cooling mediums (air or water) that can facilitate the transfer of high heat.

 Therefore, Chiller can utilize two different types of condensers, one is air-cooled and the other is water-cooled.